marianna13/audio-dataset/data_cards/VGGSound/VGGSound.md

 |Source|<center>Collecting Method<center>|
 |:---------:|:--------|
 | [VGG-Sound website](https://www.robots.ox.ac.uk/~vgg/data/vggsound/)  |1.
-Download meta data fro m the website.2.
-For every row in meta dat download corresponding youtube audio and extract a specific segment. <br>
+Download meta data fro m the website.
+      2. For every row in meta data download corresponding youtube audio and extract a specific segment. <br>
 ## Preprocessing Principles

 You may refer to [preprocess_vggsound.py](/data_preprocess/preprocess_vggsound.py) for all the details.
 Here is a concise summary: